ltrujello/ltrujello.github.io/content/cs/arch_install/arch_install.md

 * Power off your computer, go into recovery mode to reassign your live USB the highest boot priority

 * Reboot back into your live image

+* Reconnect to your wifi using `iwctl`

-* Remount your partitions onto `/mnt`
+* Remount your partitions onto `/mnt` (again, in the right order)

 * `arch-chroot` back into your arch installation

 and then proceed to use your wifi connection to download whatever you need.

 # Boot loader
 A common boot loader is GRUB, which I settled on for my installation.
 One thing I needed to configure for my particular machine, and you probably will too, is to configure microcode updates for your system's firmware.
-To do this, run the command

 Since I had an intel chip, I followed the Arch linux docs by running the command
 ```